Graeme Armstrong (author): Biography

 Armstrong is from Airdrie, Scotland.
 As a teenager he was involved in North Lanarkshire's 'young team' territorial gang culture as a member of the Young Mavis, from Glenmavis.
 At fourteen, he was expelled from Airdrie Academy and began attending Coatbridge High School, where he joined another gang, the Lang El Toi (LL TOI) from Langloan, Coatbridge.

 Armstrong is a lifelong supporter of Scottish football side Rangers F.C.

 Aged sixteen, following the deaths of three friends by heroin overdose and after reading Trainspotting by Irvine Welsh, Armstrong pursued a route of higher education, and began to break away from gang life.
 During his time in gangs, he struggled with alcohol abuse, drug addiction and violence.
 Armstrong "stopped taking drugs on Christmas Day 2012" and speaks candidly about having a Christian faith.
 His experiences inspired his debut novel, The Young Team, a work of social realism, written in West Central Scots language.

 In 2013, Armstrong received a 2:1 Bachelor of Arts undergraduate degree in English Studies from the University of Stirling and returned there to complete a Master of Letters in Creative Writing, graduating with Merit in 2015.
 As of 2023, he is currently undertaking a PhD between the University of Strathclyde and The University of Glasgow.

-In 2021, Armstrong wrote and starred in a short film for the Edinburgh International Book Festival Infectious Nihilism and Small Metallic Pieces of Hope directed by James Price.
-Later that year, he presented a BBC documentary, Scotland the Rave with IWC Media, which was subsequently nominated for a BAFTA Scotland and Royal Television Society Scotland awards.
+In 2021, Armstrong wrote and appeared in a short film for the Edinburgh International Book Festival Infectious Nihilism and Small Metallic Pieces of Hope directed by James Price.
+Later that year, he presented a BBC documentary, Scotland the Rave with IWC Media, subsequently nominated for a BAFTA Scotland and Royal Television Society Scotland awards.

 During the Edinburgh International Book Festival 2023, Armstrong hosted James Kelman and spoke around difficulties in working-class representation, "cultural banishment" and Kelman's new work, 'God's Teeth and Other Phenomena'.

-Armstrong wrote and presented a three-part BBC Scotland documentary series, Street Gangs exploring current Scottish gang culture, including the recent impact of social media, drill music / roadman culture, and his lived experience as an ex-gang member, which aired in October 2023 and was featured on BBC iPlayer.
+Armstrong wrote and presented a three-part BBC Scotland documentary series, Street Gangs exploring current Scottish gang culture, including the recent impact of social media, Drill music / Roadman culture, and his lived experience as an ex-gang member, which aired on television in October 2023 and was featured on BBC iPlayer.

 Armstrong is an ambassador for The Hope Collective, a London-based anti-violence organisation, formed originally to support the 20th anniversary legacy campaign for Damilola Taylor.

 In June 2024, New College Lanarkshire inducted Armstrong as an honorary lecturer to celebrate the launch of their Undergraduate School in partnership with the University of the West of Scotland, offering the first degree level study in North Lanarkshire, alongside others including author and broadcaster Damian Barr, a fellow North Lanarkshire native.

 Later in 2024, Armstrong joined a panel of experts at the Convention of Scottish Local Authorities (COSLA) national conference alongside Karyn McCluskey and Maureen McKenna OBE to discuss early intervention and prevention, where First Minister of Scotland John Swinney also delivered an address.